-- In Excel Output Options choose a folder and filename for the Excel workbook; for example D:\MDSExcel\SoilSample_Data.xlsx; Excel files can be saved as either 'Open XML Excel Workbook' or 'Legacy Excel Workbook'.
+- In Excel Output Options choose a drive, folder and filename for the Excel workbook; for example D:\MDSExcel\SoilSample_Data.xlsx; Excel files can be saved as either 'Open XML Excel Workbook' or 'Legacy Excel Workbook'.

 - Select Orientation of results.

 - Select Options for display of spreadsheet by either point ID names or point captions.
 Excel Output Options include an option to exclude project page and point information by unchecking Options Include header rows or columns.
 This Option provides an Excel file which may be more convenient for use in third party applications; for example statistical software, or saving as CSV for use in a database.

 - Select an option for management of Images.
 Excel doesn't respond well to automated insertion of images, and if it did, spreadsheet layout might be distorted.
-Mobile Data Studio version 126.96.36.199 now provides three options when processing session data with images to Excel as shown below; being no output of images, save with display of image filename, or save with hyperlink to image.
+However, Mobile Data Studio provides three practical options when processing session data with images to Excel, as shown below; being no output of images, save with display of image filename, or save with hyperlink to image.
 And click OK...

 To include session GUID in export to Excel, record the session GUID in an Edit point at session creation time, where the Default Value can be set to <%_GUID%>.